sorbet/sorbet/website/docs/error-reference.md

 ```

 By using a local variable, we allow Sorbet to assert that `config` is never
-nilable passed the `raise` instruction.
+nilable past the `raise` instruction.

 ## 7006